mattfergoda/UWCLMS-Work-Sample/README.md

 # UW CLMS Application Work Sample
 ## Matt Fergoda
-### Coding project submitted as a work sample for admission to UW CLMS in March 2020.
+### A coding project submitted as a work sample for admission to UW CLMS in March 2020.

 **Applicant**: Matt Fergoda